parsiya/sublime-config/README.md

 <a name="package-settings-and-locations"></a>
 ##  Package Settings and Locations
 Generally sublime and each package have two types of settings, default and user.
 User settings are used to override default ones.
-Both are plaintext files containing JSON objects.
+Both are in JSON.

 Settings can be opened via `Preferences > Package Settings > Settings Default/User`.
-What I usually do is copy default to user and remove the settings I do not want to modify and modify the rest.
+I usually copy from default file to user, remove the unneeded settings and override the rest.

 Package settings on Windows are at `%Appdata%\Sublime Text 3\Packages\User\package-name.sublime-settings`.

-Main settings can be overridden in `Preferences.sublime-settings` or use `Preferences > Settings`.
+Main settings can be overridden in `Preferences.sublime-settings` or accessed via `Preferences > Settings`.
 This will open two files in one window.
 Left are the defaults settings and right is the user settings file.
-Copy from left pane and add to right one.
+Copy from left pane to the right one and override.

 <a name="markdown-highlighting-and-spell-check"></a>
 ##  Markdown Highlighting and Spell Check
 `Markdown Editing` has its own color scheme.
 I don't like it.
 Instead I use `Monokai Extended`.
 It can be selected from `Preferences > Color Scheme > Monokai Extended > Monokai Extended`.

-In order for this highlighting to kick in, the document type need to be set to `Markdown Extended`.
-This can be set by clicking on document type in bottom right and selecting it.
+In order for it to kick in, the document type need to be set to `Markdown Extended`.
+This can be set by clicking on document type (bottom right).

-Next you want to set all markdown files to be opened as this type for the syntax highlighting (including code blocks) to kick-in.
-This can be done by going to:
+Next you want to set all markdown files to be opened as `Markdown Extended` for syntax highlighting (including code blocks).
+This can be done by:

 - `View (menu) > Syntax > Open all with current extension as > Markdown Extended`.

-But it only sets it for the current extension (e.g. md).
+This method only sets it for the current extension (e.g. md).

-Go to `Preferences > Settings - Syntax Specific` and it will open a file in the right panel.
-You can also edit package settings `Markdown Extended.sublime-settings` and add the following:
+Go to `Preferences > Settings - Syntax Specific` or edit package settings `Markdown Extended.sublime-settings` and add the following:

 ``` json
 {